adbc-drivers/docs.adbc-drivers.org/drivers/bigquery/index.md

 ## Previous Versions

-To see documentation for previous versions of this driver, see the following:
+To see documentation for the current and previous versions of this driver, see the following:

 - [v1.0.0](./v1.0.0.md)